 While the answer varies by state, all states with stop-and-identify statutes require that the person stopped provide at least a name.
 Some states also require the person stopped to provide an address.
 Other states simply require that the person stopped not provide false information.
 In these states, the person stopped is not required to answer the law enforcement officer.

-A number of defenses are commonly raised by those charged with failure to identify to a police officer.
+A number of defenses are commonly raised by those charged with failure or refusal to identify oneself to a police officer.

-Some prosecutions for failure to identify to a police officer are based on vagrancy laws.
-Such laws attempt to address issues such as loitering, panhandling, and public drunkenness by homeless or other persons who have no visible means of support.
+Some prosecutions for failure to identify oneself to a police officer are based on vagrancy laws.
+Such laws attempt to address issues such as loitering, panhandling, and public drunkenness by unhoused individuals or persons who have no visible means of support.
 In a number of cases, vagrancy laws have been struck down by the courts for unconstitutional vagueness.
 This means that the law does not adequately describe the activity that has been made criminal.

-The Fifth Amendment to the United States Constitution provides that a person cannot be compelled to provide self-incriminating testimony.
+The Fifth Amendment to the U.S. Constitution provides that a person cannot be compelled to provide self-incriminating testimony.
 In many instances, providing identification to a police officer would not be self-incriminating.
 However, in other situations disclosing one's name might alert the officer to outstanding warrants or criminal charges.
-The United States Supreme Court has not ruled on whether providing one's name in response to police questioning on the street constitutes "testimony," thereby bringing the exchange within the protection of the Fifth Amendment.
+The U.S. Supreme Court has not ruled on whether providing one's name in response to police questioning on the street constitutes "testimony," thereby bringing the exchange within the protection of the Fifth Amendment.
 State courts have ruled inconsistently.
 So whether this defense would apply in a particular state depends on how that state's courts have ruled on the issue.

 And if you believe that your state allows you to refrain from answering by claiming the protection of the Fifth Amendment, you'll need to know whether that defense is available in your state—an attorney should be able to help you with that question.

-A lawyer's skillful negotiation with the prosecutor can sometimes result in a reduction of the charges and in lower fines.
+A lawyer's skillful negotiation with the prosecutor can sometimes result in a dismissal or reduction of the charges.
 A local criminal defense attorney, who knows how the prosecutors and judges involved in your case typically handle such cases, can assist with these negotiations.
 And if you decide to go to trial, having a good lawyer in your corner will be essential.